gucino/tsigoloib/README.md

 # The second wave of covid19

 [The 2nd Wave of Covid19](https://opensea.io/tsigoloib/the-second-wave-of-covid19?search[sortBy]=LISTING_DATE) is the follow up collection from the first Covid19 collection where the overall concept and shape is the same while the change is the texture.
+The color used here are red and blue which is spiderman inspired.
+The main sphere part of object is attched with lots of small blue color particle while the protein part of the virus is attached with the red color particle instead.

 | | |
 |:-------------------------:|:-------------------------:|